tampueduard/study003-the-hidden-harmony/study003A-Etherna/README.md

 <img src="img/003A_resampling_conversion.png" width="800">
 </p>

 Is important to underline two things.
 (1) The process is specular for both the matrices obtained.
 Here is explained the process regarding just one of them, but the same is applied to the other.
-(2) In the case that the down-sampling do not cover all the 50 possible values, lets suppose that we are resampling the x dimension to a value of 10, tha matrix will return multiple values of the same colour.
-In our case for example we will have 5 groups of 5 rows that will report the same values (```50 / x_dimension```).
+(2) In the case that the down-sampling do not cover all the 50 possible values the matrix will return multiple values of the same colour.
+Let's suppose that the x dimension of resampling is 10, il will have 5 groups of 5 rows that will report the same values (```50 / x_dimension```).

 The sound obtained is then passed through a control system, one for each selection.